AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/iab/overview.md

 ### Handling SDK responses

-All [!DNL Platform SDK] commands return promises that indicate whether the call succeeded or failed.
+Many Web SDK commands return promises that indicate whether the call succeeded or failed.
 You can then use these responses for additional logic such as displaying confirmation messages to the customer.
-See the section on [handling success or failure](../../../../edge/fundamentals/executing-commands.md#handling-success-or-failure) in the guide on executing SDK commands for specific examples.
+See [Command responses](/help/edge/commands/command-responses.md) for more information.

 ## Export segments {#export}